calebmsword/clone-deep/README.md

 ### testing

-The file `test.js` contains some informal tests.
-It runs `cloneDeep` in a myriad of ways and logs the result.
-Simply do `node test.js` to run the "tests".
+The file `clone-deep.test.js` contains all unit tests.
+Execute `node --test` to run them.
+Execute `node --test --experimental-test-coverage` to see coverage results.

 ### benchmarking

-Some simple benchmarking can be performed by running `node serve.js <PORT>`, where the PORT command line option is optional (defaults to 8888), and visiting `http://localhost:<PORT>`.
+Some rudimentary benchmarking can be performed by running `node serve.js <PORT>` (where the PORT command line option is optional and defaults to 8787) and visiting `http://localhost:<PORT>`.
 This **must** be done in the directory containing `index.html`.

-`script.js` runs `cloneDeep` and `structuredClone` on the same object.
-You can use your favorite browser's dev tools to benchmark the result.
+`script.js` and `benchmark.css` contain the JavaScript and styling, respectively, for the hosted web page.
+You can use your favorite browser's dev tools to profile the result.

 ### acknowledgements